Name

 Step 4 — Spent Regeneration Gas Handling

-The spent regeneration gas carries desorbed mercury vapour.
-Three handling options are available:
+The spent regeneration gas carries desorbed mercury vapour leaving the offline vessel.
+Four handling configurations are available, all specific to HgSIV™ in-dryer operation:

-Option A — No treatment (dilution to sales gas or fuel gas)
+• Option B-1 — Direct dilution to sales gas or fuel gas (no treatment)

-Option B — GB guard bed on regen gas (treatment + recycle)
+• Option B-2 — GB guard bed on regen gas (treatment before recycle)

-Option C — Liquid mercury recovery by condensation (high Hg feeds)
+• Option B-3 — Liquid mercury recovery by condensation (high Hg feeds)

 Step 5 — Cooling and Re-pressurisation